Tree Class in H2O¶

 Node split thresholds.
 Split thresholds are not only related to numerical splits, but might be present in case of categorical split as well.

-- As there is exactly one class per categorical level, name of tree’s class equals to the corresponding
+The number of tree classes equals the number of levels in the categorical response column.
+As there is exactly one class per categorical level, the name of tree’s class is equal to the corresponding categorical level of the response column.

 The order in which the tree has been built in the model.